cosmo-parker/code-notes/React-Performance.md

 ### What you can do to make it even faster

 * When ever your creating an array of children set the keys.
-  * React can use these keys to determin which nodes should be compared.
+  * React can use these keys to determine which nodes should be compared.

 If there are no changes after a click